NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/04a-speech.md

 #### Speech output parameters

 1. Review the speech output's advanced settings.
-    - **Voice temperature**: Controls the style and expressiveness of the spoken audio including intonation, prosody, emphasis, pacing, and emotional variance.
+    - **Voice temperature**: Controls the style and expressiveness of the spoken audio, including intonation, prosody, emphasis, pacing, and emotional variance.
     - **Playback speed**: The speed at which the voice is speaking.
     - **Custom lexicon**: Define the pronunciation of specific words, such as company names, medical terms, or emojis.
 Create a custom lexicon file using the Audio Content Creation tool, and copy its link here to use